Posterior Blepharitis: What is it and How to Treat it | Eye Love Cares

 - Eyelid warm compresses

 - Eyelid cleanser

 - Consuming Omega-3 fatty acids

-- Massaging the eyes and eyelids; this will clean out any oil that has accumulated within the eyelid glands
+- Massaging the eyelids; this will clean out any oil that has accumulated within the eyelid glands

 - Using artificial tear solutions

 - Cleaning your eyelids with a solution that contains 50 percent tea tree oil, which is available commercially.
 You may also use a tea tree oil soap.

 - Stopping, or limiting, the use of eye makeup including mascara, eye liner, eye shadow, and false eyelashes or eyelash extensions

 - Temporarily discontinuing the use of contact lenses

 Omega-3 fatty acids may be a surprising aspect on this list, but this essential supplement is known to be anti-inflammatory.
 It is recommended that blepharitis patients take fatty acid supplements of one to three grams, two to three times daily.
 Be advised, however, that if you take supplements to help with your blepharitis, you should expect six to twelve months to pass before you see a definite effect.
 A clinical trial has shown that omega-3 supplements are beneficial for blepharitis.
 Although, more and larger studies are needed to clarify the role of the supplements and how they interact with other factors.